backupbrew/switchbrew/Account services.md

 Takes an output type-0x6 buffer, returns the same output u32 as [\#GetImageSize](#GetImageSize "wikilink").

 The output buffer contains the JPEG profile image icon.
+This is valid for both Miis and character icons.

 ## IProfileEditor